-I’m afraid only time will tell that.
-I don’t mind pioneering a bit.
+Two of the sites have now disappeared.
+Only BlogJob remains, and they are not accepting new members.
+I believe the site will soon be gone.
+Joining anything new is always an experiment at first.
+I didn’t mind pioneering a bit.
 I was one of the first on Bubblews and although I didn’t expect it to last as long as it did, I made some good money there.
 I’m glad I decided to risk it.

 I’ve been around the social blogging block a few times and gotten burned, just like many of you.
 My common sense tells me I should really invest the most time into my own blogs.
 If you do not yet have your own blog, now is the time to start one.
 Here’s how.